timopaul/dreamrobot/README.md

-# DreamRobot
+# DreamRobot REST API PHP SDK
-DreamRobot PHP SDK
+This library contains a wrapper for the DreamRobot REST API.
+It is not fully implemented yet, some record types and functions are missing.

 ## How to use